 Frith Wood Nature Reserve

-The woods are always a great place to take children to, the vast landscape of Frith Woods offers a number of footpaths for ramblers to choose from and children can roam free and explore the woodland, play hide and seek amongst the trees and spot wildlife as you walk.
+The woods are always a great place to take children, the vast landscape of Frith Woods offers a number of footpaths for ramblers to choose from and children can roam free and explore the woodland, play hide and seek amongst the trees, and spot wildlife as you walk.

-Located three miles from Stroud, adults will love the nature reserve too which comprises of an ancient beech wood boasting an array of rare plants.
-During the spring months the woodland floor comes alive with beautiful bluebells.
+Located three miles from Stroud, adults will love the nature reserve too which comprises an ancient beech wood boasting an array of rare plants.
+During the spring months, the woodland floor comes alive with beautiful bluebells.

 There isn’t a specific parking area but you can park up at a rough lay-by at Bull’s Cross and at an area just at the entrance of the B4070.